Builder Warranty vs Home Warranty: Key Differences & What Happens When Builder Coverage Ends

 • Paying any applicable transfer fee

 A transferable builder warranty can meaningfully boost resale value, so it's worth understanding your specific terms from day one.
-If you're unsure, review your warranty booklet or consult a construction defect attorney.
-For more on how warranties factor into home sales, see our guide on home warranties when buying a house.
+For more on how warranties factor into home sales, see our guide on home warranties when buying a house or our detailed walkthrough of the home warranty transfer process.

 Compare Home Warranty Options in Ohio